 The offer of accommodation and the price remain valid until the deadline stated in your offer letter but after that date the offer of accommodation will automatically lapse if you have not accepted it.

 Accommodation fees are set on an annual basis after consultation with the Students’ Union and ratification by the General Finance Committee.

 All prices quoted include data connection and utility costs, i.e. costs for water, heating and lighting, and core possessions insurance.

-1.3 Non-payment of accommodation fees
+1.4 Non-payment of accommodation fees

-Non-payment of accommodation fees could also result in students being asked to leave University Residence and or rejection of future applications to live in University Residence.
+Non-payment of accommodation fees could a result in students being asked to leave University Residence and or rejection of future applications to live in University Residence.

-The University of Bath may also take the requisite legal actions to evict students for non-payment of accommodation fees
+The University of Bath may also take the requisite legal actions to evict students for non-payment of accommodation fees.
 Any bank charges incurred by the University as a result of payments not being honoured by the payee’s bank will be the responsibility of the student/payee.

 Any late payments may be subject to late payment charges.

-1.4 Cooling off period and cancellation of acceptance
+1.5 Cooling off period and cancellation of acceptance

 The date the contract becomes binding is the date when your agreement to the terms and conditions of the contract is received by the University (either online acceptance, offline acceptance).

-In order for this to be permitted the other student must be ‘reasonably acceptable’ to the University (e.g. they must be someone who is not already in University accommodation and they must not have been asked to leave University accommodation in the past or be someone who has failed to make payments due to the University for accommodation in a timely manner in the past, etc).
+In order for this to be permitted the other student must be ‘reasonably acceptable’ to the University (e.g. they must be someone who is not already in University accommodation or nominations accommodation and they must not have been asked to leave University accommodation in the past or be someone who has failed to make payments due to the University for accommodation in a timely manner in the past, etc).

-1.5 Termination of a place in University accommodation
+1.6 Termination of a place in University accommodation

-You will be liable to pay the full costs of the accommodation for the whole term even if you decide to move out, unless we agree to terminate the licence early.
-We will only terminate the licence early in one of the following cases:
+You will be liable to pay the full costs of the accommodation for the whole term even if you decide to move out, unless we agree to terminate the contract early.
+We will only terminate the contract early in one of the following cases:

 You are not allowed to sublet the accommodation, or allow other students to live in the rooms without formal permission from the Student Accommodation office.

-Summer English Language students - there is no early release date within the summer Pre-sessional and ELAC accommodation contracts, however if withdrawal from study occurs for medical reasons or on compassionate grounds some flexibility can be applied.
+There is no early release date within the summer pre-sessional accommodation contracts, however if withdrawal from study occurs for medical reasons or on compassionate grounds some flexibility can be applied.

 Students who suspend or withdraw from their course early will be liable for a termination charge equivalent to four weeks rent from the date they leave residence.

 It should be noted that such students are expected to vacate their rooms within two weeks of their suspension or withdrawal date.

 If your conduct is such that it constitutes or may constitute a breach of University’s Regulations for Students, please also note that action may also/otherwise be taken against you in accordance with our Disciplinary Regulations for Students or our Fitness to Study Policy (as deemed appropriate).